Agra: Cuisine

-Agra's cuisine is derived from its Mughal past.
-Mughlai cuisine mainly consists of meat enriched with creamy, boldly flavoured curries, with lots of dried fruits and spices.
-Vegetarian dishes, using paneer instead of meat are equally loved.
-Mughal cuisine is available in restaurants all around the city.
+Agra falls under Braj region and its local language is Braj Bhakha.
+Agra is known for its Braj cuisine and shares common culinary heritage with twin cities of Mathura and Vrindavan.
+Among Muslims of Agra, non vegetarian food is popular.
 Petha, a sweet made using ash gourd, is one of the famous dishes of Agra, and is available in many varieties.
-Another dish that is endemic to Agra is Dalmoth, which is a dry snack made with spicy fried dal (lentils), nuts and raisins.
-The breakfast specialties include Bedai, which is a puffy kachori (made with all purpose flour, which is deep fried) with spicy filling inside and is generally served with spicy aloo sabzi and dahi.(Curd) Equally popular as a snack is Chaat, a collective term which includes snacks like Dahi-bhalla, Raj kachori, samosas, and gol gappas, among others.
-Paratha, a pan fried flat wheat bread which is stuffed with potatoes, cauliflower, carrots or paneer, is also popular, and eaten accompanied with curd, pickle and chutney.
+Another dish that is endemic to Agra is dalmoth, which is a dry snack made with spicy fried dal (lentils), nuts and raisins.
+The breakfast specialties include Bedai, which is a puffy kachori (made with all purpose flour, which is deep fried) with spicy filling inside and is generally served with spicy aloo bhaaji and dahi (curd).
+Equally popular as a snack is chaat, a collective term which includes snacks like dahi bhalla, raj kachori, samosas, and gol gappa, among others.
+Paratha, a pan fried flat wheat bread which is stuffed with potatoes, cauliflower, carrots or chhena, is also popular, and eaten accompanied with curd, pickle and chutney.

+Beyond the famed Petha, Agra's cuisine is a blend of Mughal richness and local flavors.
+Unique street foods like: Bhalla (Dahi Aloo Tikki) from Sadar Bazaar, Bedai with Jalebi in the mornings, and Tandoori Chai in clay cups are popular among locals.